 Ten Bands That Spawned Multiple Successful Artists

-Unlike some of the other acts on this list, The Beatles’ career clearly overshadows the members’ solo work.
-Nonetheless, all four Beatles scored UK number one singles as solo artists; even Ringo Starr scored a pair of number ones in 1974 (‘Photograph’ and ‘You’re Sixteen’).
+Unlike some of the other acts on this list, The Beatles‘ work as a band clearly overshadows the members’ solo work.
+Nonetheless, all four Beatles scored UK number one singles as solo artists; even Ringo Starr scored a pair of chart toppers in 1974 (‘Photograph’ and ‘You’re Sixteen’).
 Some great albums also came out of The Beatles’ solo careers, notably George Harrison’s All Things Must Pass, John Lennon’s Plastic Ono Band, and Paul McCartney’s RAM.

 1960s folk-rockers Buffalo Springfield only released three albums, and only one of them (1967’s Buffalo Springfield Again) captured their potential.
 Nonetheless, many of the individual members went on to subsequent success.
-Neil Young, Stephen Stills, and Poco’s Richie Furay were all original members of the band, while replacement bass player Jim Messina went on to form Loggins and Messina.
+Neil Young, Stephen Stills, and Poco’s Richie Furay were all original members of the band, while replacement bass player Jim Messina went on to form Loggins & Messina.

-While Roger McGuinn anchored folk-rock band The Byrds during their 1960s and 1970s heyday, plenty of talent passed through the group.
+Roger McGuinn anchored folk-rock band The Byrds during their 1960s and 1970s heyday, but plenty of other talent passed through the group.
 Gene Clark quit to enjoy an artistically satisfying solo career, while David Crosby formed Crosby, Stills, and Nash after his dismissal.
 Later, Gram Parsons and Chris Hillman left to form the country-rock pioneers The Flying Burrito Brothers.

-Legendary English hard rock band Deep Purple boast an extremely convoluted history – so complicated that the different lineups of the band between 1968 and 1976 are labelled Mark I, II, III and IV.
+Legendary English hard rock band Deep Purple boast an extremely convoluted history.
+It’s so complicated that the different lineups of the band between 1968 and 1976 are labelled Mark I, II, III and IV.
 They also spawned a lot of spinoffs; guitarist Ritchie Blackmore left to form Rainbow, Ian Gillan formed Gillan, and David Coverdale formed Whitesnake.